Liu Bei: Family background

+Thus, it was possible that Liu Bei descended from either of those two patrilineal lines rather than Liu Sheng's line.

 Liu Bei's grandfather Liu Xiong (劉雄) and father Liu Hong (劉弘) both served in provincial and commandery offices.
-Liu Bei's grandfather, Liu Xiong did well and was recommended as a candidate for civil office in the xiaolian process.
+Liu Bei's grandfather, Liu Xiong was recommended as a candidate for civil office in the xiaolian process.
 Then, he rose to become prefect of Fan (范) in Dong Commandery.

 Early life (161–184)

-However Liu Bei's father, Liu Hong didn't live long and Liu Bei grew up in a poor family.
-Having lost his father when he was still a child.
-Moreover, even if Liu Bei's claim to royal lineage was genuine, he did not derive much wealth from his royal ancestors since Han law decrees that each generation of royals must divide their inheritance among all male children and Liu Bei's generation was too far removed from his illustrious ancestors'.
-As such, Liu Bei was not considered different from normal people.
-To support themselves, Liu Bei and his mother sold shoes and straw-woven mats.
+Liu Bei's father, Liu Hong, didn't live long, so Liu Bei grew up poor.
+To support themselves, he and his mother sold shoes and woven straw mats.
 Despite this, Liu Bei was full of ambition from childhood.
 In the southeast of his house, there was a mulberry tree that was very tall (11,5 meters high).
 When looked from far away, the tree's shade was similar to a small cart therefore people from all around the village felt that this tree was unique with some saying that the house would produce a person of nobility.
 A fortune teller named Li Ding (李定) of Zhuo stated: "This family will certainly produce an estimable man."
 When he was a kid, Liu Bei would play beneath the tree with other children from the village.
 He would often say: "I must ride in this feather covered chariot (emperor chariot)."
 Liu Bei's uncle Zijing (子敬) thought of Liu Bei's dream as foolish and that he would bring destruction to his house.